 Anyway, back to Gaztelugatxe!
 It’s actually named after a saint named Juan and serves as a lovely trek, with a monastery atop the island.
 It’s a medium level trek, where you’ll be surrounded by so much greenery & blue water.

 After the hike, we decided to drive down to Bermeo for lunch.
 Bermeo is a charming city with a little port called Port Path and it’s best to savour the freshest fish and pintxos at the bars and walk around post-lunch.
 You’ll be able to see the main town hall & Santa Maria church.
 After that, we headed to San Sebastian for the night.
+In the winter activities like ice fishing is something that is popular and fun.

 Day 3 – San Sebastian